fluiddynsci/EngSketchPad/README.txt

     commands:

         % cd $ESP_ROOT/bin
-        % ./serveCSM ../data/tutorial1
+        % ./serveESP ../data/tutorial1

     will start the server.
-The last lines of output from serveCSM tells the user that the server is waiting for a browser to attach to it.
+The last lines of output from serveESP tells the user that the server is waiting for a browser to attach to it.
     This can be done by starting a browser (FireFox and GoogleChrome have been tested) and loading the file: